Key Takeaways

 Consider Shelley Scruggs’ son.
 A 16-year-old student at Minute Man Technical Institute in Lexington, Mass., Shawn has ADHD and isn’t great at test-taking, says his mother.
 He’s very good with his hands however, and has an excellent understanding of algebra and geometry, which will pay off in his future career as a plumber.

-Just two years ago, Shawn’s biology score was actually considered a passing score, but state officials raised the bar in 2023.
+Just two years ago, Shawn’s English score was actually considered a passing score, but state officials raised the bar in 2023.
 “For some reason, the DOE thought it’d be a great idea to increase the cutoff score—to make it harder—before we’ve come through the after-effects of the pandemic,” notes McCarthy.

 Now, Minute Man is providing Shawn with extra help so that he can get that one additional point—and the career that he has earned.

-Indeed, Romano also sees her colleagues putting aside the lessons they want to teach students to focus on test-taking skills.
+Indeed, Romano sees her colleagues putting aside the lessons they want to teach students to focus on test-taking skills.
 “I know some would say that’s helpful… but really it’s about test-taking and memorizing and regurgitating formulas.
 Like if you don’t know the answer, pick C!
 It’s just test-taking skills, not real-life skills,” she says.

 “Teachers are demoralized.
 We’re not burnt out.
 We’re demoralized,” says McCarthy, “Nobody went into this profession because we wanted to be the keeper of the test score.”